A list of study materials to get your private pilot license with ease.

 Price: $ 72.15

-There is a book about aviation weather and rarely do private pilots consider reading this book.
+There is a book about aviation weather, and private pilots rarely consider reading this book.

 Reading this book would keep private pilots out of danger.